Ranau District: 2015 earthquake

-On 5 June 2015, an earthquake measuring at 6.0 on the Richter magnitude scale occurred at 07:15 a.m.
+On 5 June 2015, an earthquake measuring at 6.0 on the Richter magnitude scale occurred at 7:15 a.m.
 MST with its epicentre approximately 15 km north of Ranau.
-Mount Kinabalu was closest to the epicentre and was affected by massive landslides causing eighteen people to lost their lives, three of which were from Ranau.
+Mount Kinabalu was closest to the epicentre and was affected by massive landslides causing eighteen people to lose their lives, three of which were from Ranau.
 Another 137 climbers were stranded on the mountain but they were eventually rescued.
 It was the strongest earthquake to occur in Malaysia since 1976.
 Following the earthquake, there were reports of damage to the structures of the Ar-Rahman Mosque, fifteen primary schools and eight secondary schools in Ranau.

 Geography

-Ranau is situated between 5°30’N to 6°25’N and 116°30’E to 117°5’E. The district, with a total area of 3555.51 km2, is surrounded entirely by Kota Marudu to the north, Kota Belud to the northeast, Tuaran to the west, Tambunan to the southwest, Keningau to the south, Tongod to the southeast, and Beluran to the east.
+Ranau is situated between 5°30'N to 6°25'N and 116°30'E to 117°5'E. The district, with a total area of 3555.51 km2, is surrounded entirely by Kota Marudu to the north, Kota Belud to the northeast, Tuaran to the west, Tambunan to the southwest, Keningau to the south, Tongod to the southeast, and Beluran to the east.
 The northern part of Ranau is bounded by the Crocker Range and the Pinousok summit which runs in a southwesterly direction, to the east lies the Ranau plain and Trus Madi Range while the southern part is bounded by the Labuk highlands.
 Laconically, Ranau's geography is characterised by undulating lands at most areas with a valley plain.